Skip to Content

 The 24-second shot clock is a digital device that begins at a countdown of 24 seconds and continues until it reaches its final number of 0.

-When the 24-second shot clock reaches zero on the timer, the device will usually sound an alarm, typically in the form of a horn that would also be unique in relation to the scoreboard’s or game clock’s audible sound (this is generally a buzzer), which would occur at the end of periods or during substitutions.
+When the 24-second shot clock reaches zero on the timer, the device will usually sound an alarm, typically in the form of a horn that would also be unique in relation to the scoreboard’s or game clock’s audible sound, which normally consists of an alternative buzzer type of sound.

-From that point, if the team in possession of the ball did not attempt a field goal, then that would lead to a penalty for breaking the 24-second shot clock rule, which is a shot clock violation.
+From that point, if the offensive team in possession of the ball did not attempt a proper field goal, particularly one that made contact with the rim, then that would lead to a penalty for breaking the 24-second shot clock rule, which is a shot clock violation.

-Once a shot clock violation occurs, the team that failed to attempt a field goal in time would lose possession of the ball via turnover to the opposing team, who would receive it at the nearest sideline where the play was stopped but not as close to the baseline as the free throw line extended.
+Once a shot clock violation occurs, the team that failed to attempt the valid field goal in time would lose possession of the ball via turnover to the opposing team, who would typically receive it at the nearest sideline where the play was stopped but not as close to the baseline as the free throw line extended.

 In general, the 24-second shot clock starts once a player gains possession of the basketball, which also means that same player’s team is in control of the ball